Backpacker Travel Insurance

 Side trips to Europe and basics like emergency dental are also not covered by the NHS.

-You might also want to insure lost or damaged baggage, personal items and trip cancellation.
+You might also want to insure lost or damaged baggage, personal items and trip cancellations.

-However if you want additional coverage while in the UK or plan to travel to countries outside of the UK (like Europe for example), the NHS will not cover you.
-Therefore, it is wise to get appropriate coverage for those times when you travel outside of the UK or too the UK.
+However, if you want additional coverage while in the UK or plan to travel to countries outside of the UK (like Europe for example), the NHS will not cover you.
+Therefore, it is wise to get appropriate coverage for those times when you travel outside of the UK or to the UK.

 See below - How to purchase the right insurance at the right price.